-EXPLOSION 3132
+EXPLOSION

-Person(s) Responsible: Response Action: 1.
-Upon occurrence of an explosion in a 1.
-First person on scene building: a.
-Activate fire alarm b.
-If fire alarm is inoperative notify Building Administrator by runner 2.
-Curtail or cease building operations: 2.
-Building Administrator a.
-Evacuate b.
-Sheltering 3.
-Summon fire department 3.
-BuildingAdministrator 4.
-Notify Superintendent 4.
-BuildingAdministrator 5.
-Upon their arrival, advise fire department of 5.
-Building Administrator the situation and follow their instructions 6.
-Termination of Emergency 6.
-Fire department 7.
-Superintendent 7.
-Resume, curtail or cease building operation, as appropriate 8.
-Make proper notifications 8.
-Superintendent Comments:
+- 1. Upon occurrence of an explosion in a building:

+- a.
+Activate fire alarm

+- b.
+If fire alarm is inoperative notify Building Administrator by runner

+- 2. Curtail or cease building operations:

+- a.
+Evacuate

+- b.
+Sheltering

+- 3. Summon fire department

+- 4. Notify Superintendent

+- 5. Upon their arrival, advise fire department of the situation and follow their instructions

+- 6. Termination of Emergency

+- 7. Resume, curtail or cease building operation, as appropriate

+- 8. Make proper notifications